Projection hypothesis in the setting for the quantum Jarzynski equality: Introduction

 In Ref. \cite{JSTAT1}, on the other hand, the projection hypothesis was treated as a {\it black box}.
 The novelty of the present work lies in the following two aspects.
 First, the derivation of the result in Ref. \cite{JSTAT1} is refined.
 Second, a quantum thermodynamic scheme is modeled to experimentally test the result in Ref. \cite{JSTAT1} based on the result of Ref. \cite{EPL}.

-{{Here, we identify the novelty of the present work within the existing literature on quantum thermodynamics.
-At present, the energetics of projective quantum measurement is based on the quantum thermodynamics of information \cite{SU,Nature,SU2}.
-In this theory, the fundamental energy cost is considered for the {\it dynamical} process in projective quantum measurement, which is done in the positive operator-valued measure (POVM) measurement \cite{NC}, and the reset process of the measurement outcome stored in the memory system \cite{SU2}.
-On the other hand, the present paper and Refs. \cite{JSTAT1} and \cite{JSTAT2} consider the work required for event reading, that is, the {\it informatical} process in projective quantum measurement, which is independent from the former dynamical process.}}
+Here, we identify the novelty of the present work within the existing literature on quantum thermodynamics.
+At present, the energetics of projective quantum measurement is based on the quantum thermodynamics of information \cite{SU1,Nature1,SU2}.
+In this theory, the fundamental energy cost is considered for projective quantum measurement, which is done in the general positive operator-valued measure (POVM) measurement \cite{NC}, in the ensemble description \cite{SU1,MT} and the reset process of the measurement outcome stored in the memory system \cite{SU2}.
+On the other hand, the present paper and Refs. \cite{JSTAT1} and \cite{JSTAT2} consider the work required for event reading, that is, the informatical process in projective quantum measurement, which is independent from the former energy cost.

-{{Throughout this paper, we denote operators with a hat.}}
+Throughout this paper, we denote operators with a hat.

 The rest of this paper is organized as follows.
 In Sec.
 2, we explain the systems to be considered, the treatment of a macroscopic quantum system, and the von Neumann-type interaction.
-Sec.
-3 is devoted to a new and clear elaboration on the origin of the required work for event reading derived in Ref. \cite{JSTAT1}.
+Section 3 is devoted to a new and clear elaboration on the origin of the required work for event reading derived in Ref. \cite{JSTAT1}.
 In Sec.
-4, we model the quantum thermodynamic scheme to experimentally test the previously obtained mutually independent theoretical results of projective quantum measurement simultaneously.
+4, we model the quantum thermodynamic scheme, to experimentally test the previously obtained mutually independent theoretical results of projective quantum measurement simultaneously, and clarify the classical nature of the required work for event reading.
 In Sec.
 5, we conclude the paper.
-In Appendices A and B, we present supplementary calculations. {{In Appendix C, we clarify the experimental platform for the quantum thermodynamic scheme.}}
+In Appendices A and B, we present supplementary calculations.
+In Appendix C, we clarify the experimental platform for realizing the systems which appear in the quantum thermodynamic scheme.